vitran96/evershop-docs/docs/development/theme/templating.md

         └── NewComponent.js
 ```

-The `NewComponent.js` file will be automatically loaded when any page is rendered.
+The `NewComponent.jsx` file will be automatically loaded when any page is rendered.

 **Multiple pages**